Application Process and Requirements

 - Identify three references, and obtain their email and contact information.

 - Have an electronic copy of your resume ready to upload.

-- Prepare a Statement of Purpose that articulates your professional development goals.
+- Prepare an Academic Statement of Purpose that articulates your professional development goals.
 If you are seeking financial assistance via a research or teaching assistantship, it is particularly important that you browse the research activities our faculty are involved in and identify what type of area you would like to work in.
 Your statement of purpose is our main tool for routing your application to the appropriate faculty member for review, and ultimately determining which students we will offer financial assistance to.
 This statement need not be long, but it should be carefully prepared.

 - Obtain pdf or scanned official transcripts from all institutions you have attended.
 International applicants should include original language transcripts and English translations of their transcripts that are not in English.
 These documents should be uploaded to the electronic application system (along with the resume and statement of purpose).
 If your degree is not posted on the transcripts, you should also submit a copy of your diploma.